 Let’s face it, construction accidents occur all the time.
 From carpenters to insulation workers to roofers, the risk for injury is always prevalent, and always dangerous.
-The Occupational Safety and Health Administration (OSHA) estimates that roughly 6.5 million construction workers work at over 250,000 construction sites everyday.
-Of all these construction workers, an estimated 1 out of every 10 has a risk to become injured each year, from fires from sparks in hazardous areas to falling objects.
+The Occupational Safety and Health Administration (OSHA) estimates that roughly 6.5 million construction workers work at over 250,000 construction sites every day.
+Every construction worker faces the risk of becoming injured each year, from fires from sparks in hazardous areas to falling objects.
 This fact has made the construction industry one of the most dangerous industries to work at in the United States.
 However, construction site accidents usually result in an individual being unable to work for an extended period of time, and tend to include being paid for this time off through workers’ compensation programs.

 What’s the Problem with Workers Compensation in Construction Accidents?